-A student conditionally admitted to a graduate program must earn a grade point average of at least 3.00 (B) in each of the first two 3-credit-hour graduate courses taken.
-The first two courses will be determined by the Program and approved by the Vice Provost Student Recruitment or designate.
-If this condition is successfully met, the student's status will be changed to regular graduate student status.
-If the condition is not met, the student will be required to withdraw from the Program.
+A student conditionally admitted to a graduate program must earn a grade of at least 3.00 (B) in each of the first two 3-credit-hour graduate courses taken in order to continue the Master's degree program.

 Students admitted in this category normally will not receive transfer credit for any courses completed prior to enrolling in their Graduate Program.